LUCIT-Systems-and-Development/unicorn-binance-local-depth-cache/README.md

 bids = ubldc.get_bids("LUNABTC")
 ```

-### Catch an exception if the cache is out of sync while accessing its data:
+### Catch an exception, if the cache is out of sync while accessing its data:
 ```
 try:
     print(f"Top 10 asks: {ubldc.get_asks(market=market)[:10]}")